verticalstrategy/react-native-floating-label-text-input/README.md

 # React Native Floating Label Text Input

-Used as an alternative to `TextInput` by us in Rise, we thought you might love it too.
+Used as an alternative to `TextInput` by us in Vertical Strategy, we thought you might love it too.

 ## Installation

 ```
-yarn add @rise-digital/react-native-floating-label-text-input
+yarn add @verticalstrategy/react-native-floating-label-text-input
 ```

 ## Usage